 Depending on the person and the anxiety disorder diagnosed, the following are some of the most effective evidence-based therapy modalities for treating anxiety:

-- Group Therapy (these sessions can be particularly helpful for those with social anxiety because people are so supportive and patient at CooperRiis)
+- Group Therapy (these sessions can be beneficial for those with social anxiety because people are so supportive and patient at CooperRiis)

 - Individual Therapy

-- Cognitive Behavioral Therapy (CBT) A solutions-oriented form of talk therapy that helps individuals challenge negative and distorted thinking and change destructive emotions and patterns of behaviors.
-CBT is the root modality at CooperRiis.
+- Cognitive Behavioral Therapy (CBT) A solutions-oriented form of talk therapy that helps individuals challenge negative and distorted thinking and change destructive emotions and behaviors.
+CBT is one of the root modalities at CooperRiis.

 - Dialectical Behavior Therapy (DBT) Dialectical behavior therapy (DBT) provides residents with new skills to manage painful emotions and decrease conflict in relationships.
 DBT specifically focuses on providing therapeutic skills in four key areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.

-- Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of anxiety that results from trauma.
-It is particularly helpful for residents who suffer from PTSD.
-EMDR is helpful in shifting the emotional reactivity around a belief and bringing down the ‘charge’ around it, encouraging a more rational thought process.
+- Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and proven effective for treating anxiety that results from trauma.
+It is particularly helpful for residents who have PTSD.
+EMDR is also useful in shifting the emotional reactivity around a belief and bringing down the ‘charge’ around it, encouraging a more rational thought process.